Money laundering is a widespread global problem.

 Evaluations also analyze KPIs and determine how, where, when, and why KPIs failed to reach their goals.
 For example, if KPIs failed due to lack of resources or procedural errors, case managers could use this information to improve AML systems.

-How to Create an AML Case Management Workflow
+How to Create an Anti-Money Laundering Case Investigation Workflow

-A functional AML case management workflow needs three essential components:
+A functional AML investigation workflow needs three essential components:

 - Authoritative data collection source

 - Centralized management

 Fragmented data isn’t helpful for law enforcement.
 SARs and CTRs (Currency Transaction Report) lacking complete and accurate data won’t win FinCEN’s compliance approval.

 That is why AML case management software needs a central interface.
 In addition, AML case management systems spread across departments and platforms hinder investigations.